-Current and aspiring business leaders and executives will benefit from not only this new business model, but a fully documented route map for monitoring and reviewing successful impact, and highly focused non-financial and financial metrics for benchmarking.
-Completing the loop for 'company purpose’ means that business can become a force for good for society.
+Current and aspiring business leaders and executives will benefit from not only this new business model but also a fully documented route map for monitoring and reviewing successful impact, and highly focused non-financial and financial metrics for benchmarking.
+Completing the loop for ‘company purpose’ means that business can become a force for good for society.

 Table of Contents